 For this online event, the Pulitzer Center and the Johns Hopkins Bloomberg School of Public Health convened journalists from the CNN/BBC documentary Race for the Vaccine and public health experts to discuss opportunities and pitfalls in this pandemic communication challenge.
-A recording will be posted soon.
+A recording can be found below.

 Medical journalist Caleb Hellerman, director of Race for the Vaccine

 Award-winning filmmaker Janet Tobias, executive producer of Race for the Vaccine

 - Johns Hopkins experts:

 The speakers also will share examples of successful communication to young people from news articles, documentaries, and social media.
 Two Bloomberg School graduate students will lead the post-discussion Q&A.